bytecodealliance/wasmtime/crates/wizer/README.md

 [regex-bench]: https://github.com/bytecodealliance/wizer/tree/main/benches/regex-bench
 [uap-bench]: https://github.com/bytecodealliance/wizer/tree/main/benches/uap-bench

-The `regex` benchmark compiles a simple regular expression and tests whether it matches an input string.
-When Wizer is used, the regular expression is pre-compiled inside the initialization function.

-The UAP benchmark creates a `RegexSet` from [the user agent parsing regexes from the BrowserScope project](https://github.com/ua-parser/uap-core) and then tests whether the input string is a known user agent.
-When Wizer is used, the `RegexSet` is pre-compiled inside the initialization function.

 Not every program will see an improvement to instantiation and start up latency.
 For example, Wizer will often increase the size of the Wasm module's `Data` section, which could negatively impact network transfer times on the